 Tropical fruits are also a good early food because they are high in enzymes, making it easier for the baby to digest.
-Cantaloupes, mango and papaya are good options.
+Cantaloupe, mango and papaya are good options.

 This post focused only on the early first foods.
 For a more comprehensive guide on feeding your baby nourishing foods from first foods through toddlerhood, I highly recommend Super Nutrition for Babies.
 It is a very comprehensive and thoughtfully written book with appropriate foods to introduce at each stage, recipes and suggested schedules.

 The approach we take is two-fold.
-First, we emphasize nutrient dense foods in our baby’s diet and second, we want to create an environment where she learns to relax and enjoy her meal.
-My tips for introducing solids to come in a separate post!
+We emphasize nutrient dense foods in our baby’s diet and we also want to create an environment where she relaxes and enjoys her meals.
+You can find my 9 Tips for Raising Adventurous and Mindful Eaters in this post.

-I have made you a handy guide to print out and refer to when starting solids!
+I have also made you a handy guide to print out and refer to when starting solids!